loning/zeckendorf-hilbert/docs/euler-article/gls-union/00-start/00-motivation_en.md

 ---

-## What Makes GLS Theory Different
+## The Perspective of GLS Theory

-GLS unified theory takes a **completely different path**.
+GLS unified theory takes a **path based on information geometry**.

 ### Not Seeking "New Symmetries"

-Traditional unified theories usually seek a **larger symmetry group**.
-For example:
+Traditional unified theories usually seek a **larger symmetry group** (like Grand Unified Theory).

-- Electromagnetic + Weak → Electroweak unification → $SU(2) \times U(1)$ symmetry
-- Strong + Electroweak → Grand unification → $SU(5)$ or $SO(10)$ symmetry

-This approach is: find a larger "parent group" and make all known forces its "subgroups."

-But GLS theory says: **The problem is not symmetry, but our understanding of fundamental concepts**.
+But GLS theory proposes: **Perhaps the problem is not about finding larger symmetries, but about re-examining the domains of fundamental concepts**.

 ### Unifying "Ontology," Not "Symmetry"

-The core insight of GLS theory is:
+The core hypothesis of GLS theory is:

-> **Time, causality, geometry, information—they are not four independent concepts, but four projections of the same reality.**
+> **Time, causality, geometry, information—might not be four independent concepts, but four projections of the same reality.**

 Like a cube, viewed from different angles, the projections are different shapes: